 If you head south on Rt.
 19, cross the New River Gorge Bridge and take a left at the first light, you will find yourself in the charming small town of Fayetteville.
 There are some terrific dining options.
 Call for winter hours.

 This comfortable café, creatively done in an old church complete with stained glass windows, is the place to start your day.
-Hospitable owner Wendy Bayes, an ex-raft guide, offers breakfast, lunch, coffee drinks and Sweets.
+Hospitable owner Wendy Bayes, an ex-raft guide, offers breakfast, lunch, coffee drinks, and Sweets.
 Check out their terrific soups and salads and leave room for the carrot cake, a three-time winner (maybe more by now) of Fayette County’s Best Dessert award.
-Computers with free high-speed internet access are available.
-Browse through the used books and the interesting crafts in the Gifts shop which shares the space.
+Free WIFI books and interesting crafts and cool art in the Gifts shop which shares the space.
 Located just off Court Square.
 Ask anyone to point you in the right direction.
 304-574-0202

 Pies and Pints

-We are going out on a limb here: This is the best pizza on the planet.
-We know that sounds crazy, but we dare you to check it out.
+We are going out on a limb here: Best Chicken Wings Ever!
+And Great Pizza and a huge beer menu.
+This place is so good it has become a chain in several states so far.
 Gourmet pizza on a homemade crust with combinations of ingredients that will redefine your idea of what pizza is all about.
 (Gorgonzola, grape, and rosemary?!)
-The spinach salad is to die for, and the beer aficionados among you will swoon over the beer list.
+The spinach salad is to die for, and some say the best Cesar Salad dressing ever.
+The beer aficionados among you will swoon over the beer list.
 Don’t miss the root beer on tap, dreamy.
 Eat inside, out on the patio where the kids can play on the playground.
 Highly competent servers keep this family-friendly place cranking.
 Live music and specials offered during the summer.
 219 W Maple Ave, Fayetteville, WV 25840 304-574-2200.

 Secret Sandwich Society

+Sadly closed due to fire!
 Yes, they make Sandwiches: Weird ones, Odd ones, Messy ones, Delicious ones.
+This is one of the reasons people drive from all around to eat in Fayetteville.
 They also have the best French Fries.
-Geoff’s Favorite, you can order, and Sandwich made as a Salad.
+Geoff’s Favorite, you can order, any Sandwich made as a Salad.
 But what will keep you coming back is the Key-lime Pie!

 103 Keller Avenue, Fayetteville, WV 25840 304-574-4777